-Now, here is another version of adobo we enjoy, it is Chicken Liver Adobo.
+Now, here is another version of adobo we enjoy; it is Chicken Liver Adobo.
 People that aren’t using it enough.
-However, I tell you, as soon as you’ve attempted this I bet you’ll like it, and it’s yummy taste.
-And I’ve read a post that says chicken liver is stuffed with vitamin A, folate, B12, Iron and protein.
-It’s amazingly low in fat and no carbohydrates.
+However, I tell you, as soon as you’ve attempted this, I bet you’ll like it and its yummy taste.
+And I’ve read a post that says the chicken liver is stuffed with vitamin A, folate, B12, Iron, and protein.
+It’s amazingly low in fat and has no carbohydrates.

-I enjoy this adobo version with thick sauce.
+I enjoy this adobo version with a thick sauce.
 And my picky-eater daughter loves this dish.
 It’s Adobo, recall?
-So who wouldn’t like it.
+So who wouldn’t like it?

 - 2 tablespoons of Vegetable oil